OctopusDeploy/docs/docs/deploying-applications/custom-installation-directory.md

 The purge option will remove all files from within your directory after the package is extracted, and before your extracted files are moved to your custom installation directory.

-In Octopus 3.13.8, we introduced an enhancement to the *purge* option, which allows you to specify exclusions to what is purged.
+In Octopus 3.13.8, we introduced an enhancement to the *purge* option, which allows you to specify exclusions to what will be purged purged.
 Files and directory names can be specified to the exclusion list.

 ![exclude files and folders during purge](purging_exclusion_rules.png)